-Reading: Applied Part 13.
-Practical Exam: Build a Production SDD Pipeline
+Reading: Practical Part 13.
+Practical Assessment: Build a Production SDD Pipeline

 You are viewing the lesson without signing in.
 Sign in to save progress and take tests.

-Applied Part 13.
-Practical Exam: Assemble a Production SDD Pipeline
+Practical Part 13.
+Practical capstone: assemble a production SDD pipeline

 Status: Recommendation.
-This part does not introduce a new mechanism.
-It assembles the second volume into a single verifiable route, following the pattern of the practical exam of the first volume.
-The goal is to prove that you can walk through a production SDD scenario from legacy traces to a solution that is admitted by facts, not by agent confidence.
+This part introduces no new mechanism.
+It assembles the second volume into a single verifiable route modeled on the capstone of the first volume.
+The goal is to prove that you can carry a production SDD scenario from a legacy trail to a decision that is permitted by facts, not by the agent's confidence.

-The exam is best taken after chapters 1–12.
-If you are reading the volume selectively, use this part as a map of missing artifacts: any gap in the capstone/ package shows which chapter you need to return to.
-If it is unclear how to connect files into a single case, return to Part 0: it sets the AgentClinic-production lab frame and explains what counts as the educational minimum.
+The capstone is best completed after chapters 1–12.
+If you are reading the volume selectively, use this part as a map of missing artifacts: any gap in the capstone/ package points to the chapter you need to revisit.
+If it is unclear how to link the files into a single case, return to part 0: it sets the AgentClinic-production lab frame and explains what counts as the teaching minimum.

 Goal

-By the end of the exam, you should have one coherent evidence package for AgentClinic-production:
+By the end of the capstone you should have one coherent package of evidence for AgentClinic-production:

 • a recovered requirement with provenance;